zishengwu/vlm-ocr-webui/README.md

 - **High-Precision Recognition**: Employs parallel processing with multiple models to ensure high-precision recognition of diverse document content, including complex layouts.
 - **Multi-Format Support**: Not only extracts standard text but also accurately recognizes and converts **tables** and **mathematical formulas** into LaTeX format.
 - **Structured Output**: Automatically organizes the extracted document content into clear, readable Markdown format, preserving the original layout and semantic structure.
+- **Real-time Streaming Processing**: Features advanced concurrent processing where multiple APIs work in parallel, while each API processes pages sequentially.
+Results are displayed immediately after each page is processed, eliminating the need to wait for the entire PDF to complete.
 - **Web Interface**: Provides an intuitive and user-friendly web interface for users to easily upload PDF files and view recognition progress and results in real-time.
 - **One-Click Deployment with Docker**: Allows for one-click startup of the entire application using Docker Compose, greatly simplifying deployment and maintenance.
 - **Flexible Configuration**: Supports environment variable configuration for API endpoints, keys, and model options with visual API key management.